kongdai123/DL_final_shangzhou_tianfu/content/post/object-detection-from-2d-images/index.md

-The goal of our final project is to train a model that accurately detects the 2D location of cars purely 2D images.
+The goal of our final project is to train a model that accurately detects the 2D location of cars from 2D images.
 We use the KITTI dataset to predict the object’s bounding box location in the image pixel space.
 We aim to reproduce the result from the CenterNet paper.